 Sailing on the Disney Magic?
-You’ll get to experience the AquaDunk, a water slide that starts with a fast drop and then moves into an oversea tube.
+You’ll experience the AquaDunk, a trap-door waterslide that starts with a fast drop and then moves into an overseas tube.

-The Disney Wish features an upgraded version of the AquaDuck: The AquaMouse.
+The Disney Wish and Treasrure feature an upgraded version of the AquaDuck, The AquaMouse, which was dubbed as the "first-ever Disney attraction at sea."

 During one day at sea on the Disney Fantasy, my family booked an afternoon excursion and our kids enjoyed spending the morning riding the AquaDuck over and over again.

-The AquaDunk is an exciting, thrilling waterslide that starts with a steep drop before going into an overwater clear tube that shoots out over the ship.
+The AquaDunk is an exciting, thrilling waterslide that starts with a steep drop before going into an overwater clear tube that shoots over the ship.
 It was added to the Disney Magic during its 2013 renovation, and the Disney Magic is the only ship with an AquaDunk.
+It has not been added to the Disney Wonder.

 The AquaDunk is located on Deck 13 at the forward funnel.
-You will need to climb up quite a few steps to reach the top platform where you enter the ride.
+You must climb up a few steps to reach the top platform where you enter the ride.
 Leave your shoes in the cubbies at the bottom, because you won’t be able to keep them with you.

 After you reach the top, you’ll be guided into a clear capsule, where you’ll stand up vertically and cross your arms.
 Once in position, you’ll countdown to the exciting point when the bottom platform quickly opens, rapidly dropping you into the clear tube.
 The ride down is 212 feet (3 stories!) and goes by very quickly.

-The AquaDunk is a single rider waterslide, and there’s no tube or float to ride in.
+The AquaDunk is a single-rider waterslide—there’s no tube or float to ride in.
 Guests must be at least 48 inches, and there’s a measuring stick at the bottom of the stairs.
-So, kids won’t have to wait in line only to be disappointed at the top if they aren’t tall enough.
+It's best to measure before ascending the stairs, so your kids won’t have to wait in line only to be disappointed at the top if they aren’t tall enough.

 Guests can’t carry any loose objects like phones or cameras on them, and you can’t have any exposed metal or buckles on your swimsuit.
 Expectant mothers can’t ride, and guests must be in overall good health.